-This post on Saving the Best for Last was written by Jeffrey Chen, who is pursuing a Masters degree in Marriage and Family Therapy at Fuller Theological Seminary.
+This post on Saving the Best for Last was written by Jeffrey Chen.
 Jeffrey has a passion for sharing God’s love with those around him.
 He blogs at The Wayvy Life.

 Weddings are fun.
 Especially when there is enough drinks for everyone.
 Even Jesus knew that.
 In John 2, we read about the miracle of Jesus turning water into wine to keep the party going.
 When the “master” of the celebration tastes the wine, he says, “Everyone brings out the choice wine first and then the cheaper wine after the guests have had too much to drink; but you have saved the best till now.”
 (John 2:10).